 As of 1 April 1949, the Japanese could move freely to the coast.
 Expecting few returnees, the New Westminster Synod transferred the proceeds of the sale of three churches held in trust for their Japanese congregations to the Bishop’s Endowment fund.
 Relatively few Japanese returned to the Vancouver area and those who did tended to live in various areas of the city and its suburbs.
 Some of the Anglicans among them joined their neighbourhood parishes.

 A study of Anglican thought in North America observed that “the Anglican myth of comprehensiveness was rife with potential contradictions in its recognition of diversity within a broadly assimilationist framework.”
+That generalization applies to Canadian Anglicans in their dealings with the Japanese.

+Did High versus Low Church considerations explain the contradictions?
+The Canadian Churchman claimed in 1920 that in British Columbia the High Church School of thought was “probably as great, or greater, than in any other part of Canada.”
+The available biographical evidence is too thin to permit definitive conclusions, but such divisions do not appear to have influenced attitudes towards Asians.
+Both Norman Tucker and G.H.
+Wilson, for example, were identified with the “low church” but had very different views on Asians; Frank Cassillis-Kennedy and Bishop dePencier had High Church connections as graduates of Trinity College in Toronto but Kennedy was a stout defender of his Japanese congregation while dePencier shared many of the anti-Asian attitudes of his fellow British Columbians.
+The evidence for a division between the English and the Canadian-educated cIergy is even thinner because of their predominance is different eras.
+Until the first years of the twentieth century, British-born and educated clerics dominated the hierarchy in British Columbia; by the time of the First World War, the Canadian-born and educated were taking the lead as bishops and prominent missionaries to the Asians in British Columbia.

-That generalization applies to Canadian Anglicans in their dealings with the JapaneseDid considerations explain the contradictionsinternal The evidence for a division between the English and the Canadian-educated cergy is even thinner because of their predominance is different eras. dominated ;Like other Canadians, they spoke of British justice and fair play and of “Canadianization” and “Christianization” which implied assimilation, but ambiguities wee rife.
+Like other Canadians, they spoke of British justice and fair play and of “Canadianization” and “Christianization” which implied assimilation, but ambiguities wee rife.
 Many, particularly among those who worked as missionaries with the Japanese in Japan or at home, were sympathetic to the Japanese in Canada.
-Perhaps as Hamish Ion suggests in his study of Canadian missionaries in Japan, it was out of their self-interested concern that discrimination in Canada harmed efforts overseas; and it may have been inspired by the hope that coverts would return to Japan and spread the gospel there.
+Perhaps as Hamish Ion suggests in his study of Canadian missionaries in Japan, it was out of their self-interested concern that discrimination in Canada harmed efforts overseas; and it may have been inspired by the hope that converts would return to Japan and spread the gospel there.
 Others wanted to halt immigration from Japan, and disperse, or even expel the Japanese from Canada.
 Those who favoured “Canadianization” limited it to economic considerations and possibly enfranchising the Canadian-born.
 As for inter-marriage, even the missionaries, N.L.
 Ward and Frank Cassillis Kennedy found the idea repugnant.

-For most y, assimilation was an abstract idea.
+For most of the laity, assimilation was an abstract idea.
 Occasional social events such as Women’s Auxiliary teas and AYPA gatherings were about the only opportunities for interaction between Japanese and Caucasian Anglicans.
 Initially, separate missions were necessary to attract immigrants with social and educational services and to serve converts who were not fluent in English, but with limited exceptions, the Church made little effort to integrate the Canadian-born and educated people into its regular parishes until racial prejudices faded after the War.